 Military Boundary Stones

-Military boundary stones can be found in many – but not all – former British military sites; primarily training areas and ranges that originally had no boundary wall or fence.
-Most are gone or buried.
-Others, like in the Glen of Imaal, you walk past without taking notice.
+Military boundary stones and trenches can be found in many – but not all – former British military sites; primarily training areas and ranges that originally had no boundary wall or fence.
+Most are gone or have been reclaimed by nature; others, like in the Glen of Imaal, you walk past without taking notice.
 Their primary purpose was to delineate boundaries of a military site.
 The stones are marked with distinct letters and symbols which can help date them.
 For example: the broad arrow or crows foot denoting the Board of Ordnance have been in use since 1699.
 In 1805 this symbol was used on all ordnance stores in use by His Majesty’s Service.
 Admiralty boundary stones are adorned with the fouled anchor.
 Stones marked with the letters BO denotes the Boundary of the (Board of) Ordnance.
 The Board of Ordnance was disbanded in 1855 and became the War Department and from this date stones are marked WD.
 Each stone is given a number which denotes their location on a map.
 In the Glen of Imaal there are several stones clearly visible between Table and Lobawn mountains along a boundary trench with the markings WD and the arrow.

 Another visible set of boundary stones and boundary trench can be found on the hills surrounding Kilbride Military Camp in Northwest Wicklow.